macleginn/bivaltyp/content/languages/descriptions/Tat_Cimi.md

 Contributed by [Murad Suleymanov](https://cermi.cnrs.fr/membres/suleymanov-murad/).

-The data were collected in 2024 using the Ayerbaijani version of the questionnaire.
+İlkin Məmmədsalah generously provided the data as a native speaker in 2024.
+The Azerbaijani version of the questionnaire was used for elicitation.

 ## How to cite